Skip to content

 Zero Trust GitLab SSH & HTTP

-Last reviewed: almost 4 years ago
+Last reviewed: about 4 years ago

 You can use Cloudflare Access to add Zero Trust rules to a self-hosted instance of GitLab.
 Combined with Cloudflare Tunnel, users can connect through HTTP and SSH and authenticate with your team's identity provider.